-Here are my TOP 4 TIPS to find (and score!) the perfect wedding dress for your budget, season, and style.
+Here are my TOP 4 TIPS to find (and score!) the perfect dream wedding gown for your budget, season, and style.
+But first…

 1. How to Budget

 You have an overall “idea” of how much you’re willing to spend on your gown but instead of allotting a specified range, I say GO WILD, be free, and allow THE ONE dress to dictate the rest of the wedding budget!